-WELCOME TO THE TAMESIDE HOSPITAL NHS FOUNDATION TRUST
+WELCOME TO THE TAMESIDE AND GLOSSOP INTEGRATED CARE NHS FOUNDATION TRUST MEDICINES FORMULARY

-This Formulary is intended primarily for use by staff working within Tameside Hospital NHS Foundation Trust (TGH).
-It is also accessible by General Practitioners , patients and the public at www.tamesideformulary.nhs.uk
+This Formulary is intended primarily for use by staff working within Tameside and Glossop Integrated Care NHS Foundation Trust .
+It is also accessible by General Practitioners , patients and the public at

-The on-going development of the formulary is overseen by the Drugs and Therapeutics Committee (DTC) and choices are based on clinical evidence and consultant and GP opinion.
-The formulary aims to provide information on medicines available at TGH reflecting evidence-based, cost-effective choices and whether their use is considered as good use of NHS resources.
-The formulary should be used in conjunction with clinical judgement and decision-making appropriate for the individual patient.
+The on-going development of the formulary is overseen by the Integrated Medicines Optimisation Group (IMOG) and choices are based on clinical evidence and consultant and GP opinion.
+The formulary aims to provide information on medicines available at the trust reflecting evidence-based, cost-effective choices and whether their use is considered as good use of NHS resources.

 The database is formatted in accordance with British National Formulary chapter classification for ease of use and also includes hyperlinks to the e-BNF, e-BNFc and to the electronic medicines compendium which is a library of Summaries of Product Characteristics (SPCs) and Patient Information Leaflets (PILs).